 Academic success is defined as university services provided for first year students and the actions first year students take to succeed academically and develop their career aspirations.

-Health and well-being embodies a positive state of health and well-being for first year students physically, mentally/emotionally, and fiscally.
+Personal health embodies a positive state of health and well-being for first year students physically, mentally, and emotionally.